Robbe De Hert

 Robin François De Hert (20 September 1942 – 24 August 2020) was a Belgian film director.

+Next to feature films, De Hert also directed short films, series and documentaries, most of Flemish origin.

 De Hert won the André Cavens Award for Best Film in 2000, with his film Lijmen/Het Been.

 He died on 24 August 2020 at the age of 77 due to complications of diabetes.